Uxie-Framework/Uxie/README.md

 ```php
 $user = Model\table::find('name', 'MyName');
 ```
-And plenty of other methods such as limit, orderBy, groupBy, count, update and delete. simple example:
+And plenty of other methods such as limit(), orderBy(), groupBy(), count(), update and delete. simple example:
 ```php
 Model\table::select()->where('name', '=', 'user')->or('name', '=', 'other-user')->orderBy('date')->get();
 ```

 ## Visitors Statistics:
-It's a built-in middleware that record each user hits and data and store them in a database table;
-Data such as ip, browser, os, PreviousUrl, CurrentUrl, date.
+It's a built-in middleware that record each user data and store it in a database table, Data such as ip, browser, os, PreviousUrl, CurrentUrl, date, and memory usage

 ## Request handler & validator:
 It's a built-in handler a validator for `POST` inputs: